Explainer: What You Should Know About Health Insurer Networks, Tiered Coverage

 When choosing a surgeon, hospital or clinical laboratory, it’s important to know whether the provider or facility is in the patient’s health insurance network.

-Those networks are now at the center of two of the most-debated healthcare issues in New Jersey: Should the state passto curb unexpectedly high out-of-network medical bills?
-Is the recent introduction of health plans a good thing for New Jersey residents?
+Those networks are now at the center of two of the most-debated healthcare issues in New Jersey: Should the state pass legislation to curb unexpectedly high out-of-network medical bills?
+Is the recent introduction of the state’s largest tiered network of health plans a good thing for New Jersey residents?

 Here’s what you need to know to understand what health insurers, providers and policymakers are talking about when they talk about health-insurance provider networks.

 What they are: An insurer’s provider network is the list of all of the providers (both individual healthcare professionals and facilities) the insurer has contracted with to provide healthcare and treatments care to people insured by that company.

 How the networks work: In theory, both insurers and healthcare providers have strong incentives to agree on contracts.
 Insurers can promise providers with more patients if they agree to be in-network.
 Therefore, even if the providers agree to be paid less for each service or patient, they can increase their revenue through greater volume.